Skip to content

 pa_dict = {col: [] for col in pq_schema.names}

-# create a search cursor to work through the data_dir
+# create a search cursor to work through the data

 with arcpy.da.SearchCursor(str(input_table), sc_col_lst) as search_cur: